 Shame, defeat, self-doubt take over.

-Although parents ask schools to test and help their child, most schools do not provide specialized programs for dyslexics, and few of their teachers are prepared to provide the specific and direct training these children require.
+Although parents ask schools to test and help their child, most schools do not provide Specialized Options Beyond Public School, and few of their teachers are prepared to provide the specific and direct training these children require.
 Dyslexia specialized schools and training programs are only available to 1% of American families who can afford programs that cost up to $40,000.
 Parents are sent by schools to Educational Psychologists, Psychiatrists, Reading Specialists, Learning Specialists, or Speech-Language Pathologists to get help for their child’s learning challenges.
 (Dyslexia Treatment for Children)